gegyhamdani/image-gallery/README.md

 ## Image Gallery

-Create image gallery with CRA and Tailwinds.css
+Image Gallery apps that created from CRA and Tailwind.css.
+Using pixabay API for image source

 ## Available Scripts